 You can restrict the types of decision your attorney can make, or let them make all financial decisions on your behalf.

 2. LPA for health and care decisions

-This covers decisions about healthcare as well as personal welfare and can only be used once a person has lost mental capacity.
+This covers decisions about healthcare as well as personal welfare and can only be used if and when you lose mental capacity.
 An attorney can generally make decisions about things such as:

 - where you should live

 - what kind of social activities you should take part in.